 Spring is a wonderful time to visit Copenhagen as the city awakens from winter, welcoming warmer, brighter days.
 Flowers bloom in the city’s many parks, the canals are filled with boats, and the streets and cafés are buzzing with activity.
 Best of all, Copenhagen is far less crowded than in the peak summer months.

 In the heart of Copenhagen, you’ll find the King’s Garden, not only one of the city's most popular parks but also the oldest royal garden in Denmark.
 Dating back to the early 17th century, it has been open to the public since 1770.
-With Rosenborg Castle as a backdrop, the King’s Garden is the perfect place to take a break from the bustling city life.
+With Rosenborg Castle as a backdrop, King’s Garden is the perfect place to take a break from the bustling city life.
 Stroll along the paths and enjoy the colorful flowers, cherry trees, and sculptures.

 Address: Øster Voldgade 4A

 One of the most stunning sights in Copenhagen during spring is the cherry blossoms at Bispebjerg Cemetery.
-Home to more than 200 cherry trees, they create a pink canopy over the graves, offering a striking contast against the cemetery's historic surroundings.
+Home to more than 200 cherry trees, they create a pink canopy over the graves, offering a striking contrast against the cemetery's historic surroundings.
 The cherry blossoms symbolize the arrival of spring and attract thousands of visitors each year - for good reason!
 This is truly a sight to behold, so have your phone ready for that perfect Instagram shot!

 Address: Frederiksborgvej 125

-Join Stromma's Hop On-Hop Off buses and hop off at stop 5 - The Little Mermaid/The Citadel.
+Getting there: Join Stromma's Hop On-Hop Off buses and hop off at stop 5 – The Little Mermaid/The Citadel.

-Tivoli opens for the season on April 4th, 2025.
+Tivoli opens for the season on March 27, 2026

 Address: Vesterbrogade 3